2025 Spa-Francorchamps Formula 3 round

+Report

+Driver changes

 One change was made to the entry list: Nikita Johnson was replaced by Freddie Slater, who last raced in Bahrain.

+Qualifying

 Brad Benavides claimed pole position after traffic meant most of the field did not improve on their final lap, with Slater taking reverse-grid pole.

+Sprint race

 Slater held the lead at the start ahead of Noah Strømsted and Bruno del Pino, although del Pino soon lost third to Charlie Wurz and Ugo Ugochukwu.
 Strømsted used DRS to take the lead on lap two, and Ugochukwu took third from Wurz two laps later.
 Slater began to drop through the field and ultimately earnt four penalties for track limits offences.
 Strømsted took his maiden F3 victory ahead of Ugochukwu and Wurz. and Rafael Câmara finished fifth and kept his championship lead, now 28 points ahead of Nikola Tsolov as Tim Tramnitz failed to score.

+Feature race

 On the formation lap for the feature race, Tramnitz and Brando Badoer collided and stopped on track.
 The race was able to begin around 35 minutes behind schedule, but Tasanapol Inthraphuvasak spun on the first lap and was unable to continue.
 The race was red-flagged and not resumed as the weather continued to deteriorate.
 No points were awarded besides the two points Benavides earnt for pole position.